FennelFetish/qapyq/README.md

 - Or right-click on an image in the gallery.

 ### Crop Tool
+1. Load a bunch of images.
-1. Set export path.
+2. Set export path.
    - Elements of the image path can be included in the destination path (as part of name or as subfolders).
    - The destination path is shown at the bottom.
-2. Use the mouse to select the crop region.
+3. Use the mouse to select the crop region.
-3. Press the left mouse button twice.
+4. Press the left mouse button twice.
    - The first click fixes the selection, the second click confirms it.
    - To reset the selection, right click anywhere or left click outside of the selected region.
    - A green flash effect confirms export.